-Head indoors on a rainy or too hot day for a chilling game of Monster Mini Golf.
+Head indoors on a rainy or too hot day for a chilling game of The Cave (formerly Monster Mini Golf).
 Eighteen thrilling holes are played on a glow in the dark course and unexpected challenges lurk around every turn.
 Do you dare make a hole in one?

 Torza’s golfing complex features a mini golf course with a unique twist on mini golf using cards dealt to each player.
 In each round, players can use these cards to modify their game and create competition with other players.
 For a very different type of mini golf, Torza’s shouldn’t be missed.

 If you are in the area, Berlin Batting Cages offers mini golf enthusiasts two courses full of challenges.
 The Fun Course features traditional obstacles such as a windmill and bucketwheels, and the Challenge Course catches up your ball with rock traps and other tricks.
 Berlin Batting Cages also has batting cages, bumper boats, and a raceway on-site.

 Enjoy a traditional mini golf course and driving range at Mar-Lea.
 Here, players will encounter windmills, tunnels, and other obstacles that were standard in vintage mini golf courses.
 The value for money at Mar-Lea, however, can’t be beat.